seriallos/commandstar/README.md

 Port that the HTTP server binds to.
 Defaults to 8080.

 If you want to serve this over port 80, I recommend having a real web server like apache or nginx in front of node.
-You *can* run server.coffee as root to use port 80 but it's not recommended.
+You *can* run runServer.sh as root to use port 80 but it's not recommended.

 **maxRecentChatMessages**